 Musty is a word that is sometimes used to describe the feeling you get from a stale or a stuffy room.
 It’s usually a smell that you just can’t quite put your finger on, but you know that there is something that is not quite right.
-But in most cases that “not quite right feeling” the presence of mold and mildew.
+But in most cases that “not quite right feeling” is the presence of mold and mildew.

 Why Does My Room Smell Musty?

 A musty smell in a room is an indicator that you have moisture coming in somewhere that along with dirt or grime has become a source of food and nutrition for mold and mildew to take root.
 Mold can take root and grow very fast when given the right ingredients.
-A musty smell should be taken seriously as a warning that that there is an issue with mold close by.
+A musty smell should be taken seriously as a warning that there is an issue with mold close by.

 I’ve had a personal experience with this.